 Pascal’s Wager is one of the most popular defenses presented when you’re in an argument with a believer.
 It doesn’t really come up in formal debates, but it’s presented all the time in informal conversations, whether you’re visiting religious family or telling someone you’re an atheist for the first time.
 It seems to be sort … Continue reading Pascal’s Wager: What If You’re Wrong?

 Believers often claim that unlike atheists, they have an objective basis for morality.
 They’re not working with what’s socially useful, or what’s preferable to humans; but instead, they’re operating from the unassailable, objective standard of God.
 The idea that our morality is grounded in God’s will is what’s known as divine command theory.
 But DCT … Continue reading The Euthyphro Dilemma

 The Satanic Panic is a comical, but tragic, example of what can go wrong when you take Christianity seriously.
 We should be familiar with this case because I’m not so sure we actually learned our lesson from it, or the lesson has been applied too narrowly.
 This moral panic occurred because mythology was taken to … Continue reading The Satanic Panic

 There are so many views of Satan that it doesn’t make sense to speak of the Christian view of Satan, though he also exists in the minds of many Muslims, Jews, and people of other faiths who have very different conceptions of him.
 But just within the Christian tradition, there have been countless interpretations of … Continue reading Satan (Podcast ep.
 11)

-Atheists have a gift for popping the cork on the champagne too early.
-I say this because I'm still frequently asked 'why do a podcast where the content is strictly atheist?'
-They seem to think that everyone is done becoming an atheist now, or the hard work has been done, and now we can all … Continue reading Atheism is not winning
+I think many atheists have popped the cork on the champagne too early.
+I'm still asked 'Why create an atheist podcast?'
+Those who ask seem to think that everyone is done becoming an atheist now, the hard work has been done, and now we can all worry about Trump.
+I worry about Trump and the … Continue reading Atheism didn’t win yet